IGJoshua/coffi/README.md

 ### Future JDKs
 The purpose of coffi is to provide a wrapper for published versions of Project Panama, starting with JDK 17.
 As new JDKs are released, coffi will be ported to the newer versions of Panama.
-When JDK 18 is released, a tag will be added to mark the final release of coffi that is compatible with Java 17, as that is the LTS release of the JDK.
+Version `0.4.341` is the last version compatible with JDK 17.
+Bugfixes, and potential backports of newer coffi features may be found on the `jdk17-lts` branch.
 Development of new features and fixes as well as support for new Panama idioms and features will continue with focus only on the latest JDK.
 If a particular feature is not specific to the newer JDK, PRs backporting it to versions of coffi supporting Java 17 will likely be accepted.

 ### 1.0 Release
 Because the feature that coffi wraps in the JDK is an incubator feature (and